ofer987/actions-ado-testplans/README.md

 PATTERN STATUS: FULLY READY AND FUNCTIONAL

-- [x] Automated Test Case Creation from Excel to ADO
+- [x] Automated Test Case Creation from Cucumber to ADO
-- [x] Automated Test Case Results from Excel/JUnit XML to ADO - GH Action
+- [x] Automated Test Case Results from Cucumber/Cucumber JSON to ADO - GH Action
-- [x] Automated Test Case Results from Excel/JUnit XML to ADO - Shell Script (if you choose to run from AWS CodeBuild or From BrowserStack)
+- [x] Automated Test Case Results from Cucumber/Cucumber JSON to ADO - Shell Script (if you choose to run from AWS CodeBuild or From BrowserStack or Azure DevOps Pipelines or Jenkins)

 ## Framework Architecture